opencord/voltha-go/quickstart.md

 docker ps
 ```

 Login to cli and verify.
-Password is admin
+Username is voltha, Password is admin
 ```sh
 ssh -p 5022 voltha@localhost
 ```